Skip to content

 The .git/cutready/order.json file persists the order of documents in the Explorer.
 When you drag-and-drop documents to rearrange them, CutReady writes the new order to this local UI-state file so it is preserved across sessions without adding noise to snapshots.
 Older workspaces may still contain .cutready-order.json; CutReady migrates it automatically.

-Each workspace contains an embedded .git/ directory managed by gitoxide (gix), a pure-Rust git implementation.
-This is completely independent of any source code repositories — it’s used solely for document version tracking.
+Each workspace contains an embedded .git/ directory managed through Draftline.
+This is completely independent of any source code repositories — it’s used solely for CutReady content version tracking and collaboration.

 Captured and pasted screenshots are stored in .cutready/screenshots/ inside the project.
 When you use screen capture from a sketch row, the image file is saved there and referenced by relative path from the sketch.